 I had never visited any National Trust sites in the past, so this was also a new experience for me and I was really taken by surprise by some of the beautiful landscapes that exist right on my doorstep.
 During the walks, I had the opportunity to chat with the people involved about their lives and experiences.
 They were extremely open and friendly, and it was great to be able to collaborate with people of various different cultures and communities.

 Some of the conversations we had about ideas home and migration, its benefits and challenges, later formed the basis of the poetry I went on to write.
 I also had the opportunity to meet other interesting artists and filmmakers whose work revolved around themes of migration and displacement.

 What I really enjoyed about this project was the way it connected art and artists with local communities.
 I think art can often be quite inaccessible to the average person, so it was great to work on a project that approaches art in a way that is more inclusive and far-reaching.
 As a writer, my involvement encouraged me to explore a different style of writing from which I’m normally used to.
 Before I became involved with project, I wrote primarily prose.
 Transitioning to poetry and adapting my style of writing to fit the project was quite challenging but also helped me grow as a writer.
 I’ve learned a lot from the project and feel very lucky to have been involved.

-Find out more about the Northern Rock Talent Development Fund via our project page.
+Find out more about the Young Writers’ Talent Fund via our project page.